Everleigh, St Peter's Church

 The design is early Gothic Revival, with a narrow nave punctuated by a short chancel, and overlooked by a west gallery which originally held a barrel organ.
 The combination of a short chancel and narrow nave seems to have been designed to emphasise the height of the building.
 The roof is in a mock-Gothic hammerbeam style.

 The interior features several fine monuments to the Astley family, including that of the founder, Francis Astley, who died in 1818, just a few years after the building was finished.
+To the right of the monument is a memorial tablet to William Pinkney, who lived at Lower House Farm for 40 years and laid the foundation stone for the church.

 One feature surviving from the medieval church is a Norman font, set on a later shaft and base.
 The font bowl is carved with scallop symbols and inverted V shapes.